CoalaWeb/coalaweb-docs/docs/joomla/extensions/traffic/guide.md

 <div class="uk-alert">To make it easier to explain I have broken this section into two parts.</div>

-#### Part 1
+#### Part 1 Container

 The first option in this section is the choice of **Panel** style for the outer container the holds the other sections of the module.
 The next part is a series of options to control the style and layout of the main container title which includes whether to display it, it's format, alignment and which icon to use next to it. *\[Figure-18a\]*

 ![Figure-18a](http://cdn.coalaweb.com/images/docs/joomla-extensions/traffic/cw-traffic-mod-pro-general-1.png "Figure-18a"){.coalaweb-docs}

-#### Part 2
+#### Part 2 Digital Counter

-Part 2 of this section cover the display and style of the **Digital** counter.
+This section cover the display and style of the **Digital** counter.
 It can be turned on or off as well as the amount of digits to display and its size.
 There are also four style options to choose from and the size of the margin below can also be selected. *\[Figure-18b\]*

 ![Figure-18b](http://cdn.coalaweb.com/images/docs/joomla-extensions/traffic/cw-traffic-mod-pro-general-2.png "Figure-18b"){.coalaweb-docs}